JorgeBarredo14/carnyx/PoC-PWR_Piñata/README.md

-# Power Consumption Analysis PoC for STM32-F429ZI Ethernet
+# Power Consumption Analysis PoC for Riscure Piñata

-This folder contains a Proof of Concept (PoC) implementation for performing Side-Channel Analysis (SCA) based on power consumption measurements on the STM32 NUCLEO-144 (STM32-F429ZI) board via its Ethernet interface.
+This folder contains a Proof of Concept (PoC) implementation for performing Side-Channel Analysis (SCA) based on power consumption measurements on the Riscure Piñata board via its serial port.

 ## Overview

-This PoC demonstrates an automated pipeline for power consumption analysis on the STM32-F429ZI platform.
+This PoC demonstrates an automated pipeline for power consumption analysis on the Piñata platform.
 Key features include:

 - Power trace collection from calibration and bug-induced executions
 - Preprocessing of power traces with outlier detection and imputation